 Car Depreciation Calculator

-- Using the Car Depreciation calculator
+1. Using the Car Depreciation calculator

-- Basics of car value depreciation
+2. Basics of car value depreciation

-- Car depreciation example
+3. Car depreciation example

-- Financial caution
+4. Financial caution

 Using the Car Depreciation calculator

-To use the calculator, simply enter the purchase price of the car and the age at which the car was when it was purchased by you (0 for brand new, 1 for 1-year old, etc.).
+To use the depreciation calculator, simply enter the purchase price of the car and the age at which the car was when it was purchased by you (0 for brand new, 1 for 1-year old, etc.).
 If you leave the "Depreciation period" field empty the car depreciation calculator will output the depreciation over the next 8 years.
-If you know when you intend to sell your car, e.g. 5 years after the date of purchase, enter "5" in this field and you will see the value of the vehicle after 5 years, the percentage depreciation, the absolute loss of dollar value, as well as the average loss per year.
+If you know when you intend to sell your car, e.g. 5 years after the date of purchase, enter "5" in this field and you will see the following as output:

 As you can see most cars lose most value the first-year after they are purchased, then lose less value until they are about 10-year old, after which the rate of value loss decelerates even further.
-The numbers used in the calculator are based on industry-wide averages and should be used for guidance only.
+The numbers used in the car value depreciation calculator are based on industry-wide averages and should be used for guidance only.
 The actual depreciation of your car will vary depending on level of maintenance, miles driven, market conditions, price of relevant fuel, etc. The same vehicle might depreciate at different rates in different markets, e.g. a car might lose value faster in the U.S. where average mileage is higher versus the U.K. where it is generally lower.

 Basics of car value depreciation

-Depreciation is the negative change in the value of a car when you consider it at some point in the future, e.g. when you intend or expect to replace the automobile with a newer one.
-A car starts depreciating in value the moment it is acquired by a buyer, usually by as much as 10%.
-It's worth then decreases drastically during its first year of exploitation, usually dropping between 15-30%.
-From then onward it decreases at a lesser rate each year as new better cars enter the market while the vehicle increases its mileage and experiences wear and tear.
+There are several main drivers of car value depreciation.
+A car's value starts depreciating the moment it is acquired by a buyer, usually by as much as 10% upon taking ownership.
+It's worth then decreases drastically during its first year of exploitation, usually dropping between 15% and 30%.
+From then onward the value decreases at a lesser rate each year as new better cars enter the market while the vehicle increases its mileage and experiences wear and tear.
 Depreciation slows down around 9-10 years in.

-While depreciation depends on factors the owner can influence, such as good maintenance, low usage on good roads, etc. it also loses value due to external conditions such as market changes, consumer preference changes, and increasing regulatory requirements, among others.
+While car value depreciation depends on factors the owner can influence, such as good maintenance, low usage on good roads, etc. it also loses value due to external conditions such as market changes, consumer preference changes, and increasing regulatory requirements, among others.
 Therefore, it is wise to consider whether to purchase a brand new car which is likely to depreciate quickly in the first couple of years, or buy a second-hand car which will depreciate at a slower pace.
 Depreciation only matters if you plan on selling the car and getting a replacement.
 If you plan on sticking to your vehicle for many years then it is less of an issue.

 Car depreciation example